WardeCal/IST782-MSADS/README.md

 - My Professional Resume<br>
 3. Portfolio Milestone
 - A paper describing the projects and learning outcomes from four of my courses<br>
-4. Reference Code
+4. Reference Code and Data
-- Python, R, and SQL code used in the projects <br>
+- Python, R, and SQL code created for the projects and any data used in the analysis<br>